zhelvis/gatsby-i18n-blog/README.md

 - Usage of a custom hook with GraphQL to access translations.
 That part can be replaced with a i18n library
 - Blogposts are defined in `blog`.
 The folder names are the `slug` of the page.
 Inside these folders there has to be an `index.mdx` file (for the default language).
 Any other language needs to be defined in the format `name-with-dashes.lang.mdx`

+## Аdded features

+- Added `LocaleSwitcher` component
+- migrated from gatsby-mdx to gatsby-plugin-mdx